lensign/hello-world/README.md

 # hello-world
 Sample Repository
-This is a bit about myslef
+This is a bit about myself